LogtalkDotOrg/logtalk-for-vscode/README.md

 Click in a predicate name in a scope directive, goal, or `uses/2` directive and select the "Go to References" or "Find All References" menu or context menu items.
 References are interpreted here as messages, super calls, and predicate calls.
 Note that recursive calls are not counted as references.

-Click in an entity name in its entity opening directive to find references to it in other entity opening directives (i.e. entities in an implementing, importing, complementing, extending, instantiating, or specializing relation with the with the selected entity).
-In the case of an object, this also finds explicit messages to the object and references to the object in `uses/1-2` directives.
+Click in an entity name in its entity opening directive to find references to it in other entity opening directives (i.e. entities in an implementing, importing, complementing, extending, instantiating, or specializing relation with the with the selected entity), `alias/2` directives, `uses/1-2` directives, and multifile predicate clauses.
+In the case of an object, this also finds explicit messages to the object.
 Note that you can go to an entity opening directive by clicking in an entity name and selecting the "Go to Type Definition" menu or context menu item.

 #### Go to Implementations